 Testing and Treatment

-It is possible to get tested for syphilis at a Sexual Health (GUM) clinic or if you identify as a gay, bi or any other man who has sex with men, then you can get tested at LGBT Foundation through our full sexual health screening clinic in partnership with The Norther.
+It is possible to get tested for syphilis at a Sexual Health (GUM) clinic or if you identify as a gay, bi or any other man who has sex with men, then you can get tested at LGBT Foundation through our full sexual health screening clinic in partnership with The Northern.
 For more information on when and where to get tested, visit lgbt.foundation/testing.

-Syphilis can take 3 to 6 weeks from infection to show in tests, so if you think you have had a risk incident more recently than three weeks, it will not show in the tests.
+Syphilis can take 3 to 6 weeks from infection to show in tests, so if you think you have had a risk incident more recently than three weeks, it will not show up on the test results.

 If you do get a positive result, syphilis is really easy to treat and cure.
 In its earlier stage it will involve an injection of penicillin in the bum (buttocks) or a 14 day course of antibiotics if you are allergic to penicillin.
 The treatment requires more time or more injections if you have had syphilis for some time.